,

 Several diagnostic tests are needed to evaluate the function of the heart and the overall health of the body.
 Your veterinarian will recommend blood chemistry, complete blood count, and urinalysis to assess organ health and cell counts.
 Chest X-rays will be needed to look at the size of the heart and the details of the heart and lungs.

 Often, pets will show no signs of a heart murmur – it’s usually an incidental finding during an annual physical exam.
-Although, if your pet has a heart murmur, your vet will also ask you questions about potential symptoms.
+Although, if your dog has a heart murmur, your vet will also ask you questions about potential symptoms.
 Answering these questions will give your veterinarian a better idea of how serious the problem may be and how long it has been present.
 Some clinically observed signs of dogs suffering from heart disease may include decreased exercise tolerance, shortness of breath/panting at rest, cough, fainting, weight loss, and decreased appetite.

 If more tests are needed to make a diagnosis, one of the most effective ways to find out if a heart murmur is causing health problems is to evaluate it with an echocardiogram.
-An echocardiogram is an ultrasound of the heart that can visualize its internal workings and valve functions.
+An echocardiogram is an ultrasound of the pet’s heart muscle that can visualize its internal workings and valve functions.

 Potential pathological causes for dog heart murmur: